aaronicsubstances/bridge-arithmetic/README.md

 ### Alternative Arithmetic Procedures

+NB: can serve as crosschecking avenues to the ones approved in school.

 - Subtraction of whole numbers
-  - subtraction by solving addition equation by guess and check of digits.
+  - add crosschecking by addition to standard subtraction algorithms.
 - Multiplication of whole numbers
   - multiplication by grid method (aka grid multiplication).
 - Division of whole numbers
   - by trial and error: keep multiplying divisor by educated guesses, until a guess is found which gives a nonnegative remainder less than the divisor.
     One benefit of being aware of this procedure is that, it is always present as a step in all other more efficient procedures for division.
   - division by chunking (aka division by partial quotients method).
+  - division by decimal expansion (terminating and repeating), and in the case of repeating decimals, division with rounding to desired number of decimal places.

 ## Algebra Topics